 Level Streaming Distance: According to GPU VRAM

-The Level Streaming Distance setting decides when will the environment textures start to load as you approach them.
+The Level Streaming Distance setting decides when the environment textures will start to load as you approach them.
 What you set here depends on the Vram of your graphics card.
 If you have a 4GB graphics card, I recommend turning it to either 1 or 2.
 If your GPU has memory over 8GB, use 4 here.

 Texture Streaming Quality: Cinematic